okunator/cellseg_models.pytorch/README.md

 # }
 ```

-This model would give 5 outputs with names that should describe their prediction task.
-The names are arbitrary and there are no restrictions for them, however, during training and post-processing, these names need to match to the input names of the training or post-processing pipelines.
-Here, for example during training, the `"cellpose"`-head would predict x- and -y flow gradients, given that during training there would be x- and- y- gradient ground truth inputs with the same name.
-Similarly, `"type"`-head would predict semantic cell type masks, `"dist"`-head would predict a distance transform from the center of cell/nuclei instances, `"contour"`-head would predict cell/nuclei contours, and `"sem"`-head would predict semantic area segmentation masks.
-Check out the training notebooks in the `examples`-folder for more detailed info.

 ### Function API

 With the function API, you can build models with low effort by calling the below listed functions.
-Under the hood, the function API simply calls the above classes with pre-defined decoder- and head names.
-The training- and post-processing tools of this library are built around these names, thus, it is recommended to use the function API, although, it is a bit more rigid than the class API.
+Under the hood, the function API simply calls the above classes with pre-defined decoder and head names.
+The training and post-processing tools of this library are built around these names, thus, it is recommended to use the function API, although, it is a bit more rigid than the class API.
 Basically, the function API only lacks the ability to define the output-tasks of the model, but allows for all the rest as the class API.

 | Model functions                        | Output names                              | Task                             |
 | -------------------------------------- | ----------------------------------------- | -------------------------------- |